nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 At the end of each data checking phase, there will be a period whereby the Target Supplier will review and address the issues found, this may vary depending on the complexity of the issues reported.

 The Target Supplier will notify the practice when the issues have been fixed and the practice will then need to check the issue.

-For quality assurance, we recommend that the practice recheck all identified records, not just the ones with issues.

 ## Signing off the data checking {#signing-off-the-data-checking}